Anna Tsing

-Anna Lowenhaupt Tsing (born 1952) is an American anthropologist.
+Anna Lowenhaupt Tsing (born 1952) is a Chinese-American anthropologist.
 She is a professor in the Anthropology Department at the University of California, Santa Cruz.
 In 2018, she was awarded the Huxley Memorial Medal of the Royal Anthropological Institute.

-Biography

 Education

 Tsing received her B.A. from Yale University and completed her M.A.
 (1976) and PhD (1984) at Stanford University.

 Career

 On receiving her doctoral degree, she served as a visiting assistant professor at the University of Colorado, Boulder (1984–86) and as an assistant professor at the University of Massachusetts, Amherst (1986–89).
-She then, joined UC Santa Cruz.
+She then joined UC Santa Cruz.

-Tsing published some over 40 articles in prominent journals such as Cultural Anthropology and Southeast Asian Studies Bulletin.
-She won the Henry J. Benda Prize for her book In the Realm of the Diamond Queen (1994) and was honored Senior Book Award for her second book Friction: An Ethnography of Global Connection (2005) by the American Ethnological Society.
+Tsing has published more than 40 articles in prominent journals including Cultural Anthropology and Southeast Asian Studies Bulletin.
+She won the Harry Benda Prize for her book In the Realm of the Diamond Queen (1994).
+Her second book, Friction: An Ethnography of Global Connection (2005), was awarded the Senior Book Prize of the American Ethnological Society.